 - 1. Vacancy Rate of 10% shall be used for SRO or special needs housing projects, except where a significant project based public rent subsidy is available.
 In such cases, a vacancy rate of 5% may be utilized for units covered by such rent subsidies. - 2.
 Rental Income Inflation rate of 2.5% per annum - 3.
 Operating Expenses Inflation rate of 3.5% per annum - 4.
 Debt Coverage Ratio of 1.15.
 For low-income housing tax credit projects, applicants shall use either the TCAC required rate or the current rate. - 5.
 Annual Partnership Management Fee of up to \$25,000 may be paid from project cash flow, prior to residual receipts payments.
 This fee may only be paid during the tax credit compliance period and includes payment to both the general partner(s) and the limited partner.
 No annual escalations are permitted.
 Unpaid Partnership Management Fee cannot be accrued. - 6.
 Maximum of 3% interest on the deferred developer fee. - 7.
 Marketing shall not exceed \$1,500 per unit. - 8.
 Common area furnishings shall not exceed \$1,000 per unit. - 9.
-Social Services Fee or costs of Social Service Coordinators shall not exceed \$3,000 per unit per year or \$4,000 per unit per year for units restricted to the chronically homeless, which are to be paid from project rents prior to payment of residual receipts.
+Social Services Fee or costs of Social Service Coordinators shall not exceed \$4,000 per unit per year for projects with in-kind case management by a public agency (e.g. MHSA, VA) or \$10,000 per unit per year for permanent supportive housing units, which are to be paid from project rents prior to payment of residual receipts.